jdidion/hon/README.md

 Creating the [pyproject.toml](PEP518) file requires some metadata.
 The only required information is the project name, but other items such as description, version, and dependencies can either be specified on the command line or interactively.

-If you do not specify a Python version for the project, the version is obtained from the currently running interpreter.
-The default Python version can also be specified in the config file.
-If you have [pyenv]() installed and no currently installed Python version satisfies the specified version, an appropriate version will be insalled for you.
+If you have [pyenv]() installed and no currently installed Python version satisfies the version specified in pyproject.toml, an appropriate version will be insalled for you.

 By default, the project is initiated as a git repository and all the newly created files are added to the staging area.

+Finally, a virtualenv is created for the project.

 ### Configuration